starverte/verdoh/README.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA
+    You should have received a copy of the GNU General Public License along with this program.

-    You should have received a copy of the GNU General Public License along with Sparks Store.
 If not, see <http://www.gnu.org/licenses/>.